IDMNYU/DM-UY-1133-A-CreativeCoding-Bennett/RoundTable.md

 #### 15% of your final grade (10% research + presentation; 5% participation re: others' presentations and ideas)

-1. Use the 1 one of the storyboard templates (see this repo for the folder).
+1. Use the 1 one of the [storyboard templates](storyboardTemplates).
+1

 2. Develop 4 DIFFERENT ideas for a [final project](Final_Project.md).
-For each idea:

-	* Use the template to illustrate:
+For each idea, use the templates to illustrate: 2

 		[ ] What it would look like through various stages (interaction, time)

 		[ ] Show the various stages on a macro-scale (far away) and micro-scale (close up, zoomed in)